 What are the symptoms that my tooth is infected?

-When the infection reaches the pulp of the tooth things can get ugly.
+When the infection reaches the pulp of the tooth, things can get very painful.
 Here are the symptoms associated with an infected tooth needing a root canal that you may experience:

 - Intense pain